Tracking Overview

 The Core Model

-Every successful integration has the same shape:
+Every successful integration follows the same three-step shape:

-- a tracked affiliate visit creates a click/customer relationship
+- A tracked affiliate visit creates a click/customer relationship.

-- signup tracking attaches your internal user ID to that relationship
+- Signup tracking attaches your internal user ID to that relationship.

-- sale tracking records revenue against the same customer/partner relationship
+- Sale tracking records revenue against the same customer/partner relationship.

-That is why identifier consistency matters more than any single code snippet.
+Identifier consistency matters more than any single code snippet.

 The Tracking Flow

-What You Need to Implement
+affitor_click_idWhat You Need to Implement

 1. Click tracking

-Install the tracker so affiliate visits are detected automatically.
+Install the tracker so affiliate visits are detected automatically:

-- detects
+- Detects

-?aff= - stores
+?aff= - Stores

-affitor_click_id - creates the initial relationship Affitor needs for attribution
+affitor_click_id - Creates the initial relationship Affitor needs for attribution

 2. Signup tracking